Akshaypmna18/to-do/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 </br></br>
-⭐It is completely responsive, and has a dark and light theme.
-The data is stored in the local storage.
+⭐It is completely responsive, supports CRUD operations, and has both dark and light themes.
+The data is stored in local storage.
 </br>

 ⭐Used :